Physical Therapy Guide to Achilles Tendinopathy

-- A change in an exercise routine or sport activity.
+- A change in an exercise routine or sports activity.

-Pain can be present at any point along the tendon; the most common area to feel tenderness is just above the heel (known as midportion Achilles tendinopathy), although it may also be present where the tendon meets the heel (known as insertional Achilles tendinopathy).
+Pain can be present at any point along the tendon.
+The most common area to feel tenderness is just above the heel.
+Pain also may be present where the tendon meets the heel.